• Skip to primary navigation

 Instructions

 • Pour milk to a thick bottomed and wide sauce pan over medium-high heat.
 Wide sauce pan will help to reduce the milk faster.
-Add sugar to the milk.
+Add the sugar in.

-• Allow the milk to come to a boil.
-Whisk or keep stirring with a spatula at frequent intervals to avoid milk from sticking.
+• Allow milk to come to a boil.
+Whisk or keep stirring with a spatula at frequent intervals to avoid milk from sticking to the bottom of pan.
 After first boil, reduce the flame to medium for 2-3 minutes and stir continuously, so that the milk doesn't boil over.

-• The idea is to allow the milk to boil till it thickens to form condensed milk.
+• Idea is to allow the milk to boil continuously till it thickens.
 Milk should continuously be boiling and bubbling.
-This will take about 15-25 minutes.
-Milk will be fairly thick after 15-17 minutes time has passed (Mine took about 20 minutes).
+This process will take about 15-25 minutes.
+Milk will be fairly thick after 15-17 minutes of time has passed (Mine takes about 20 minutes).

 • Switch the flame off once milk has thickened and add a pinch of baking soda to it.

 • Keep stirring in intervals as the milk is cooling.
-This will prevent the condensed milk from forming a layer on top.
+This will prevent the prepared milk from forming a layer on top.

-• Allow to cool down to room temperature.
-It will thicken a bit more as it cools down.
+• Allow it to cool down to room temperature.
+Milk will thicken a bit more as it cools.
 Store in a clean jar!

 Notes